MaarifaMaarifa/sub-auto-rename/README.md

 ## Installation

+### Getting pre-built binaries
+Pre-built binaries for your specific platform can be obtained in the [release page](https://github.com/MaarifaMaarifa/sub-auto-rename/releases)

+### Building from source

 **sub-auto-rename** can be installed via the following shell commands assuming you have cargo, rustc and git set up on your machine.
 You can check the [guide](https://rustup.rs/) incase you're not setup.

 ```shell